MARIO-Math-Reasoning/MARIO/README.md

 python eval.py -q /path/to/question_file
 ```

-Question file should be in `jsonl` format, where each line is a json string containing 'pred' and 'answer' keys.
+Question file should be in `jsonl` format, where each line is a json string at least containing "pred" and "answer" keys for prediction and ground truth, respectively.

 ## Acknowledgements
 - hiyouga's [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/)